Chapter # 3 Paragraph # 3 Study # 4

 - 2) This does not mean that there is nothing else that occurs that addresses the need of man for the glory of God; it only means that justification is not that something else.
 There are actually more than 35 different things that occur at the point when a man is reconciled to God.
 Justification is the "bottom line" and "first fundamental change" that occurs in respect to man's standing before God.
 It fundamentally addresses the "wrath" of God and effectively turns it aside.

+- 1. Paul calls it "a thing done freely".

 - a.
-First, Paul calls it "a thing done freely".

-- 1) The meaning of "freely" boils down to "without a cause that is rooted in the one to whom/for whom a thing is done."
+The meaning of "freely" boils down to "without a cause that is rooted in the one to whom/for whom a thing is done."

-- c) Galatians 2:21 ties this meaning to the idea of "unnecessarily" -- there was not only no "necessity" in man; there was also no "necessity" in the condition of man.
+- 3) Galatians 2:21 ties this meaning to the idea of "unnecessarily" -- there was not only no "necessity" in man; there was also no "necessity" in the condition of man.

-- 2) This absolutely erases any sense of "necessity" rooted in any kind of "obligation" in God because of some "leverage" man possesses over Him.

-- a) In the context, Paul is not saying that when a man "believes" God, God comes under no "obligation" (integrity carries its own "obligations").

-- b) Rather, he is saying that man has no "legal" foundation for expecting that God "should" or "ought" or "must" grant him a decree of justification.

 - b.
+This absolutely erases any sense of "necessity" rooted in any kind of "obligation" in God because of some "leverage" man possesses over Him.

+- 1) In the context, Paul is not saying that when a man "believes" God, God comes under no "obligation" (integrity carries its own "obligations").

+- 2) Rather, he is saying that man has no "legal" foundation for expecting that God "should" or "ought" or "must" grant him a decree of justification.

-Then, Paul says it is "a thing done by His grace".
+- 2. Paul calls it "a thing done by grace".

-- 1) Because of Romans 4:4 and 11:6, many have simply made "freely by His grace" a kind of redundant repetition.
+- a.
+Because of Romans 4:4 and 11:6, many have simply made "freely by His grace" a kind of redundant repetition.

-- 2) But, though related, "freely" and "grace" are not the same thing.
+- b.
+But, though related, "freely" and "grace" are not the same thing.

-- a) "Freely", as already observed, overlaps "grace" as Romans 4:4 and 11:6 declares, but its focus is upon the absence of "humanly imposed necessity".
+- 1) "Freely", as already observed, overlaps "grace" as Romans 4:4 and 11:6 declares, but its focus is upon the absence of "humanly imposed necessity".

-- c.
-And then, Paul says it is "a thing done by the agency of the redemption which Jesus Christ provided".
+- 3. And then, Paul says it is "a thing done by the agency of the redemption which Jesus Christ provided".